SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_PLM_Solution.md

 ### PLM

-With this driver, PLM items can be retrieved in order to be displayed in the **PLM Overview** table.
+With this connector, PLM items can be retrieved in order to be displayed in the **PLM Overview** table.
 A get operation will retrieve all reservations associated with all PLM resources in the PLM-POOL.

 Get operations will happen: